stevenrakhmanchik/icbmSim/README.md

   ```
 ## Sources

 *Would have been impossible if not for the big brain research paper this man wrote.
-All we had to do was code the formulas and algorithms in using the equations this professor came up with* https://scienceandglobalsecurity.org/archive/sgs03gronlund.pdf
+All we had to do was code the formulas and algorithms in using the equations this professor came up with:* https://scienceandglobalsecurity.org/archive/sgs03gronlund.pdf